Soumyak1602/gemini-cli/README.md

 ## Quickstart

-You have two options to install Gemini CLI.
+You have two options to install Gemini CLI..

 ### With Node